 On another day off we did a four-hour snorkeling tour which took us to nearby Nusa Penida to swim with manta rays.
-This experience was ridiculously cool and we highly recommended it if you get the chance.
+This experience was ridiculously cool and we highly recommended it if you ever get the chance.

 THINGS WE WISH WE WOULD HAVE KNOWN BEFOREHAND

 - There is a lot of garbage on the island.
 Don’t get me wrong, Lembongan is beautiful in its own way.
 But, know that social media doesn’t always show the whole picture and you may be surprised by the amount of trash when you first arrive (like we were).
 Although there are clean-up and eco-friendly initiatives in place, you will likely walk down an alley surrounded by trash or see plastic bottles strewn on the beach.
-We tried to help in our own small way by participating in beach clean-ups, as well as minimizing the amount of plastic we used or waste we created.
+We tried to help in our own small way by participating in beach clean-ups, as well as minimizing the amount of plastic we used while we were there.
 But, there is definitely more that can be done.

 - Pack light.
 This is a principle I subscribe to regardless of where I travel.
 However, it could be even more important in Lembongan.
 While we were there, the tide would sometimes get super low and the fast boat ferries were unable to make it all the way to shore.
 Although it didn’t happen to us, some passengers were stuck carrying their luggage through a foot or so of water at low tide to get to and from the shore.